chris56974/ES6-JavaScript-Snippets/README.md

   </a>
 </p>

-[This extension](https://github.com/Chris56974/ES6-JavaScript-Snippets) (which can also be found on the [market place](https://marketplace.visualstudio.com/items?itemName=Cjay.es6-javascript-snippets)) is a JS snippets pack largely inspired by other extensions ([Charalampos Karypidis](https://marketplace.visualstudio.com/items?itemName=xabikos.JavaScriptSnippets)) but with a few of my own twists and added snippets.
+[This extension](https://github.com/Chris56974/ES6-JavaScript-Snippets) (which can also be found on the [marketplace](https://marketplace.visualstudio.com/items?itemName=Cjay.es6-javascript-snippets)) is a JS snippets pack largely inspired by other extensions ([Charalampos Karypidis](https://marketplace.visualstudio.com/items?itemName=xabikos.JavaScriptSnippets)) but with a few of my own twists and added snippets.
 I use [vim extension](https://marketplace.visualstudio.com/items?itemName=vscodevim.vim) so my snippets is likely biased towards vim users (I use "o"/"O" & "j"/"k" to jump around).

 <a href="https://imgflip.com/gif/3489ko"><img src="https://i.imgflip.com/3489ko.gif" title="made at imgflip.com" alt="demonstration of the JS snippets plugin"/></a>

-## Supported languages (file extensions)
+## Supported File Types

 - JavaScript (.js)
 - TypeScript (.ts)